Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 We use the information we collect for the following purposes:

+### 🔄 How We Use Your Information

+We use the information we collect to:

 ### 3.1 Service Provision
-- Create and manage your account
-- Provide and maintain the Service
-- Process transactions and send related information
+- Provide, maintain, and improve our CLI application
-- Enable communication between users
+- Enable secure end-to-end encrypted messaging
-- Provide customer support
+- Facilitate user authentication and authorization
+- Deliver message notifications (if enabled)

 ### 3.2 Service Improvement
-- Analyze usage patterns and trends
+- Analyze usage patterns to enhance performance
 - Develop new features and functionality
+- Fix bugs and optimize resource usage
+- Ensure compatibility across different operating systems

+### 3.3 Security & Compliance
-- Conduct research and analysis
+- Detect and prevent security incidents
-- Improve user experience
+- Comply with legal obligations
-- Ensure Service security and integrity
+- Enforce our Terms of Service
+- Protect the rights and safety of our users

 ### 3.3 Communication
 - Send service-related communications
 - Respond to your inquiries and requests
 - Send promotional and marketing materials (with your consent)
 - Provide important security and policy updates

-### 3.4 Security & Compliance
-- Protect against unauthorized access and fraud
-- Enforce our Terms of Service
-- Comply with legal obligations
-- Protect the rights, property, and safety of TextIt and our users

 ## ⚖️ Legal Basis for Processing